Transport in Mauritania: Highways

 Mauritania has only about 3000 km of surfaced roads, 710 km of unsurfaced roads, and 5,140 km of unimproved tracks.

 The country's size and harsh climate make road maintenance and repair especially problematic.
 Overland travel is difficult and roadside assistance is almost nonexistent.
 Public transportation is not safe and road conditions in Mauritania are poor, particularly in the interior.
 Driving in Mauritania can be treacherous, and many Mauritanians drive without regard to traffic signs or rules.
 Roadway obstructions and hazards caused by drifting sand, animals, and poor roads often plague motorists.

 International highways

 The Cairo-Dakar Highway in the Trans-African Highway network passes through Mauritania, linking Nouakchott to Rabat, Tangiers, Algiers, and Tripoli.
-The section between the capital Nouakchott and the port of Nouadhibou was paved by 2018; only a few kilometres remain unpaved at the Moroccan border :fr:Transport en Mauritanie.
+The section between the capital Nouakchott and the port of Nouadhibou was paved by 2018; only a few kilometers remain unpaved at the Moroccan border :fr:Transport en Mauritanie.
 From Dakar there are links throughout western Africa.

 The north-western end of the Trans–West African Coastal Highway is considered by the Economic Community of West African States (ECOWAS) to originate in Nouakchott.